 What are the In-Demand Major Options?

-One area of education that has proliferated most in recent years, from the elementary to post-secondary levels, is administration, and Educational Administration, Educational Leadership, and similar programs have been growing and developing quickly.
+One area of the education major that has proliferated most in recent years, from the elementary to post-secondary levels, is administration, and Educational Administration, Educational Leadership, and similar programs have been growing and developing quickly.
 Whether you want to be a Principal, Superintendent, Academic Dean, or some other education administrator, a master’s or doctoral degree is the standard.

-In today’s education environment, one of the most popular and in-demand majors is Media Specialist/Librarian.
+In today’s education environment, one of the most popular and in-demand education majors is Media Specialist/Librarian.
 As digital media and tools have become central to contemporary learning, the humble librarian has become a key player in curricular development and instruction, and the proliferation of degree programs reflects this change.

 Another particularly attractive area for educators today is meeting the specialized needs of disabled students, including Special Education Teachers and Speech Language Pathologists.
 These are highly specialized positions that require a great deal of passion and commitment, but they are rewarding.

 Other growing areas of interest include English as a Second Language instruction, Adult Education Specialists, and other areas that cater to adult students.
 With a growing immigrant population, ESL certifications are showing their value on the job market, while the growing number of working adults returning to school for career changes or credentials has created an urgent need for teachers who are trained to work with adults.
 In both cases, demand is only expected to grow.

 Are There Any Online Options for Studying Education & Teaching?